Sometimes choosing fear is choosing love...

 I feel intensely.
 And then I don’t.
 Like in an instant the most intense feelings are completely inaccessible.
-It’s a habit born of necessity that no longer serves me.
+It’s a pattern born of necessity that no longer serves me.
 My instinct is to push away and not allow the scariest, most shameful feelings.
 I tell them to go.
 I don’t give them space, but they need a place to land and rest for a while and just be what they are...exactly as they are.

 Like most of us, I've gone down road after road looking for a solution.
 Even when I thought I wasn't looking for a solution it turns out I was, albeit, in a very slight and more "spiritual" way.
 Looking back I can see that almost every move I've made in life has been about any other moment than now.
 It's been about either extending something that I find positive right here and now into future moments or changing what is uncomfortable in the moment into something more tolerable and acceptable.
 If I'm honest with myself I can even see that what I'm really seeking is some future moment when I will finally KNOW that everything is okay and have it stick around forever.
 It's a very natural and human thing to seek safety and security, but the notion that we have to disallow our very humanity in order to have it is misguided.
 Like it or not, we are operating here, on earth, as humans.
 That comes with contradictions and messiness and uncertainty.
 I don't want it to, though.
 I think the messiness signals that something is wrong and the other shoe will drop at any moment, but this isn't true.